wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.1.8 =
+Maintenance Upgrade.
+2 Code Tweaks for improved loading and display of Slider Skin Controls and Pager.

 = 1.1.7 =
 Maintenance Upgrade.
 1 shortcode alignment bug fix, update of core script and full compatibility with WordPress version 4.2.2